 In February & March of 2015, The Avenue Concept hosted an installation of this exhibit featuring a social justice rap contest, a spoken word event and a day specifically for law enforcement to observe.
 Select pieces of have also been displayed at DARE (Direct Action for Rights & Equality), The MET Black Box Theatre, Everett Co.
 Stage & School, Roger Williams University, & The University of RI.
 Below you can view the full exhibit accompanied by Hip Hop music tracks by B-Mor7 & other local artists.

 The first piece “The Human Equation” logo, demonstrates (in mathematical terms) that difference exists and we are all different.
 Yet our differences equal one and we are all part of one race, the human race; for infinity.

 This flier/logo, designed by The Avenue Concept for the gallery exhibit (2015) symbolizes the transition African descendants in America have undergone; from the horrific chains of slavery to the shackles of the prison industrial complex.
 In addition to this segue by way of the 13th amendment, so many oppressed people are not even making it to jail because their lives are being stolen in cold blood on the streets of America.
-Not just by fellow citizens or hate mongers, but by those who are paid by us to serve and protect.
-Many of these victims are innocent children and even those who are outcast by the label criminal, felon or mentally ill, do not deserve to be shot down like rabid animals.
+Not just by fellow citizens or hate mongers, but by those who are paid by us to serve and protect, law enforcement.
+Many of these victims are innocent children and even those who are outcast and stereotyped by the label criminal, felon or mentally ill, do not deserve to be shot down or suffocated like rabid animals.

 A RED RECORD II: IN MEMORIAM